shoumikrc/psod/README.md

 ### How do I get set up? ###

-* Code was developed using Netbeans 8.2
+* Code project was developed on Netbeans 8.2 using JAVA